 Here is the evidence of Keyword Golden Ratio Keywords ranked at the #1 page of Google within days! 😳

 Notice that the page did get its ranking over time.
-It started ranking on the first page of Google SERP once it’s indexed by Googlebot.
-Also, the search volume for the keyword is 90 for the United States alone so that makes the keyword is not bad.
+It started ranking on the first page of Google SERP once Googlebot indexed it.
+Also, the search volume for the keyword is 90 for the United States alone, which makes the keyword not bad.

-Since you can get Google to index your content manually if you write quality content with KGR keywords included, greater the chance of getting it rank higher on SERP without backlinks or any Off-page SEO at all!
+Since you can get Google to index your content manually if you write quality content with KGR keywords included, you will have a greater chance of ranking it higher on SERP without backlinks or any Off-page SEO!

-Some of my blog posts ranked at the first page on Google for targeted keywords literally in days, not weeks! 🎯
+Some of my blog posts ranked on the first page on Google for targeted keywords literally in days, not weeks! 🎯

 Conclusion on Calculating Keyword Golden Ratio for Keywords in Bulk

-Seeing what SEO has become over the years, it is no wonder that many bloggers find it’s challenging to rank the first page on Google for targeted keywords.
+Seeing what SEO has become over the years, it is no wonder that many bloggers find it challenging to rank the first page on Google for targeted keywords.

-Keyword Golden Ratio or KGR simply select keywords that are underused by finding Allintitles and measuring SERP content scarcity with various methods.
+Keyword Golden Ratio or KGR simply selects underused keywords by finding Allintitles and measuring SERP content scarcity with various methods.

-Doug Cunnington used a simple method and it worked for keywords with under 250 search volume.
-However, as SEOs and content marketers you need to calculate the organic search traffic value for each click because nowadays, it’s sometimes better off focusing on paid traffic over SEO traffic if organic traffic does not give you a higher ROI.
+Doug Cunnington used a simple method that worked for keywords with under 250 search volumes.
+However, as SEOs and content marketers, you need to calculate the organic search traffic value for each click because nowadays, it’s sometimes better to focus on paid traffic over SEO traffic if organic traffic does not give you a higher ROI.

 So, that is why the ‘Keyword Golden Ratio’ metric developed by WriterZen makes sense for any blogger.
 It reaches keywords that could not be taken in OG KGR.

 You can calculate KGR manually.
-But, it does not get easier (and fun) when you have 1,000’s of keywords.
-WriterZen makes it so easier for anyone to calculate KGR in a matter of minutes not hours or days!
+But, it does not get easier (and fun) when you have thousands of keywords.
+WriterZen makes it more convenient for anyone to compute KGR in minutes, not hours or days!